-The Company reported a profit after tax for the year ended 31 March 2021 of £3.09 million compared to a loss of £0.30 million in the previous year.
-The profitability for the current financial year was generated by a strong investment portfolio performance in terms of both realised disposals and unrealised revaluation gains.
+The Company reported a loss after tax for the year ended 31 March 2022 of £1.73 million compared to a profit of £3.09 million in the previous year.
+The loss for the current financial year was primarily a result of unrealised revaluation losses incurred on the investment portfolio.

-The Company continued to operate a low-cost base with administrative costs of £0.15 million incurred, in line with the £0.15 million for the previous year.
+The Company continued to operate a low-cost base with administrative costs of £0.16 million incurred, in line with the £0.15 million for the previous year.